robenkleene/Dotfiles/install/man/markdown/emacs/emacs-search-replace.md

 # Replace

 - `M-%`: Find & replace
-- `C-M-%`: Regular expression find & replace
+- `C-M-%`: Regular expression find & replace (doesn't work in terminal Emacs)

+## From Incremental Search

+This is the best approach that also works on terminal.

+1. Start a regular expression incremental search (`C-M-s`)
+2. Enter the search term and hit `M-%` to switch to a query replace
+3. Enter the replace term and hit enter
+4. Hit `!` to apply the replace

 ## Active Replace